Pre-injury average weekly earnings

 - In the 52-week period there was an ongoing change to the worker’s job which had a financial impact (for example, a promotion, or a change from part-time to full-time).
 The period prior to the change is excluded from the relevant earnings period.

 - The worker had taken extended periods of unpaid leave.
-Any period of unpaid leave of greater than 7 days (*from the first day of unpaid leave until the day before earnings start again) is to be excluded from the relevant earning period.
+Any period of 7 or more consecutive days of no earnings (commencing from the first day of unpaid leave until the day before earnings start again) is to be excluded from the relevant earning period.

 In some circumstances, the insurer may also align a worker’s relevant earning period to the worker’s pay period in order to simplify the calculation.